 Live Healthy Loudoun

-The Community Health Dashboard, tracks more than 100 key health and quality of life indicators across different topics, including health, economy, education, environment, government and politics, public safety, social environment and transportation.
-It also allows users to look up promising practices, create customized reports and search for funding opportunities for community-level programs that can address the root causes of health disparities.
+The Virginia Community Health Improvement Data Portal tracks key health and quality of life indicators across different topics, including health, economy, education, environment, public safety, social environment and transportation.
+It also allows users to create customized reports and maps.

 With the dashboard, users can:

-- Build customized reports on health topics of interest
+- Find similar data for other Virginia jurisdictions Build customized reports and maps on health topics of interest.

 Mobilizing for Action through Planning & Partnerships (MAPP)

 Mobilizing for Action through Planning and Partnership (MAPP) is a community-driven strategic planning process for improving community health.
 Facilitated by public health leaders, this framework helps communities apply strategic thinking to prioritize public health issues and identify resources to address them.
 MAPP is not an agency-focused assessment process; rather, it is an interactive process that can improve the efficiency, effectiveness, and ultimately the performance of local public health systems.
 More information about MAPP is available online and through the Health Department.